rsharp-lang/R-sharp/README.md

 a[6] = 99;

 b1;
-# ByVal means clone the source values, so that when the source have been change, the clone variable its value will not changed too.
-ByVal means values remains the same as the source:
+# ByVal means clone the source values, so that when the source have been change,
+# the cloned variable its value will not changed too.
+# ByVal means values remains the same as the source:
 # [1]  1  2  3  4  5

 b2;
-# ByRef means reference to the source memory location pointer, so that when the source have been changed, then the reference variable will be changed too.
-ByRef means reference of the source memory.
+# ByRef means reference to the source memory location pointer,
+# so that when the source have been changed, then the reference variable will be changed too.
+# ByRef means reference of the source memory.
 # [1]  1  2  3  4  5 99

 # So that if you have change the ByRef b2 its value, the source is also changed: